-Long-range fishing - in the middle of Härjedalen - offers varied fishing of very high quality with natural fish stocks of noble fish such as trout, char, grayling and whitefish.
-The unique Grundsjöröd trout is a rarity.
-Långå fishing area covers five square miles of mountainous nature with 47 lakes and ponds, almost half of which have char and 45 km of flowing trout and grayling water.
+Långåfisket - in the middle of Härjedalen - offers varied fishing of very high quality with natural fish stocks of precious fish such as trout, char, grayling and whitefish.
+The unique Grundsjörödingen is a rarity.
+Långå fishery conservation area comprises five square miles of mountainous nature with 47 lakes and ponds, of which almost half with char and 45 km of flowing trout and grayling water.

-Winter fishing on the Grundsjön is very popular and has been mentioned for decades.
-Grundsjön is a regulatory magazine that supplies Långå power plant with power for electricity generation.
+Winter fishing on Grundsjön is very popular and talked about for decades.
+Grundsjön is a regulation reservoir that supplies Långå power plant with power for electricity production.
 This means that you must pay extra attention to the ice conditions and the consequences that exist.

-In Långå, there is a centuries-old tradition of understanding and using fishing as an asset of a natural resource worthy of protection.
-It is the very core of what is the fishing culture in Långå and explains why Långå is appreciated for its harmonious balance of quality of life and natural quality.
+In Långå there is a multi-hundred-year tradition of understanding and using fishing as an asset of a protected natural resource.
+That is the very essence of what is the fishing culture in Långå and explains why Långå is appreciated for its harmonious balance of quality of life and quality of nature.

-The fisheries management plan applies in the first place he fishes and their living conditions but also those who fish and their needs!
-Fishing culture is one of the concepts of quality.
-The fisheries management plan focuses on three keywords:
+The fishing care plan applies firstly to his fishing and their living conditions but also to those who fish and their needs!
+Fishing culture is one of the quality concepts.
+The fisheries plan focuses on three keywords:

 Only native and local species of trout, char, grayling, whitefish, pike and perch.
 Exception for two P&T waters.
-Current rules, requirements and principles support and secure the interest in conservation.
-Regular inspections and follow-up of the viability of fish stocks are carried out.
+Current rules, requirements and principles support and safeguard the conservation interest.
+Regular monitoring and follow-up on the viability of fish stocks is carried out.

-Biotopes must be cared for and function in as natural and original a condition as possible and reasonable.
-The waters must be kept free of alien fish species.
-The reproductive capacity of fish stocks is checked and, if necessary, support cultivation takes place for release into certain waters.
-Cooperation takes place with stakeholders and suppliers who meet special requirements.
-Extensive investments are being made in biotope conservation measures where the Långåljusnan project is the largest investment, which means that most of the river's natural values after flotation and power development have been recreated despite less water flow.
+Biotopes must be nurtured and function in as natural and original a condition as possible and reasonable.
+The waters should be kept free from foreign fish species.
+The reproductive capacity of fish stocks is controlled and, if necessary, support is given for release into certain waters.
+Cooperation takes place with stakeholders and suppliers who meet specific requirements.
+Extensive investments are being made in biotop conservation measures where the Långåljusnan project is the largest investment, which means that most of the river's natural values after float and power development have been restored despite less water flow.

 Fishing is based on good judgment and ethics.
 The fish you need for the day, say 3 fish, you keep.
-The rest is returned undamaged for the next opportunity.
-The fishing waters are made available and leased for sport fishing through fishing licenses.
+The rest is returned undamaged for the next occasion.
+The fishing waters are made available and granted for sport fishing through fishing licenses.

-Rules, instructions and recommendations are available on conditions, fees, fishing methods and catches.
-Advice and control are arranged through organized fisheries supervision with trained supervisors appointed by the county administrative board.
-The fishing pressure is spread within the area to reduce the risk of certain areas being overloaded.
+Rules, instructions and recommendations can be found on terms, fees, fishing methods and withdrawals.
+Counseling and control is provided through organized fisheries supervision with trained regulators appointed by the county administrative board.
+The fishing pressure is spread within the area to reduce the risk that some areas are overloaded.

 Fishing for children

-Children and young people fish for free until the year they turn sixteen.
-In Långå there is a special pond, Djuptjärn, intended only for children.
-Life jackets and the company of an adult are conditions and a maximum of two trout per day.
+Children and young people fish for free through the year they turn sixteen.
+In Långå there is a special pond, Depth pond, intended only for children.
+Life vest and company of an adult are conditions and a maximum of two trout per day.

-Trout, char, grayling and whitefish are called Långåfiskets four big - the big four.
-All are original and popular sport fish.
-It is unique that in some places you can meet all four.
-Fishing for precious fish is a special and great experience.
-This applies to everything from small brown trout to trout over 8 kilos (Långå-Ljusnan June 2015).
+Trout, char, grayling and whitefish are called the Långåfiskets four big - the big four.
+All are original and popular anglers.
+It is unique that in all places you can meet in all four.
+Fishing for noble fish is a special and great experience.
+This applies from small brook trout to trout over 8 kilos (Långå-Ljusnan June 2015).

-Grundsjörödingen belongs to the large trout, related to the char in Vättern, and came somewhat later than the mountain char.
+The basic lake trout belong to the large trout, related to the trout in Vättern, and came somewhat later than the mountain trout.

-The Grundsjö project works to create conditions for char for all time to come.
-The project is supported by Fortum Generation AB, the county administrative board, Härjedalen municipality, Långå FVOF and Särvsjön's community association.
+The Grundsjö project works to create the conditions for the char for all future.
+The project is supported by Fortum Generation AB, the County Administrative Board, Härjedalen Municipality, Långå FVOF and Särvsjöns community association.

-The grayling is Härjedalen's landscape fish and much appreciated.
-"Ljusnan and Långåfisket are for whitefish fishermen what Emån is for sea trout fishermen, " wrote Lasse Hallberg, in FiN no. 2/2013.
+The hares are Härjedalen's landscape fish and very much appreciated.
+"Ljusnan and Långåfisket are for the whitefish fishers what Emån is for the sea trout fishermen " wrote Lasse Hallberg, in FiN no 2/2013.
 The quote speaks for itself.
-The rounds in Långåfisket's logo symbolize "the big four".
+The rounds in the Långåfisket logo symbolize "the big four".

 Perch & Pike

-Perch fishing is the beginning of a lifelong interest in fishing and is popular all year round, as is pike fishing, which has increased sharply.
-Perch are found in many of the waters and special measures are planned to increase the supply of perch in certain waters.
-In several of the waters there is very coarse perch.
-Weights around 2 kilos are not uncommon where the winning fish in Härjedalen's fishing league 2019 was taken by Håkan Selin at just over 1.8 kg.
+Perch fishing is the beginning of a lifelong fishing interest and is popular all year round, as is pike fishing which has increased substantially.
+Perch is found in many of the waters and special measures are planned to increase the availability of perch in some waters.
+In several of the waters there are very coarse perch.
+Weights around 2 kilos are not uncommon where the winning fish in Härjedalen's fishy 2019 was taken by Håkan Selin at just over 1.8 kg.

-The pike has good quality and is more and more appreciated as a sport fish.
-In Långå-Ljusnan with its seals and lakes there is interesting and exciting pike fishing.
+The pike have good quality and are more and more appreciated as anglers.
+In Långå-Ljusnan with its seals and lakes there are interesting and exciting pike fishing.
 The largest pike recorded in 2019 weighed just over 10 kilos.

 The fishing waters are privately owned.
-All are included in the fisheries conservation area.
-The clean and fresh waters found in Långå make the fish of good quality.
-Measured heavy metals are far below the limit values.
-Långåljusnan is called Långåfisket's artery, Grundsjön for its inland sea, the ponds are like silver-shining mirrors in the landscape and Långå village is the pearl of the experience land.
-More of the rivers and many ponds would welcome more fishermen than today.
-There are places where you can be alone and not meet other fishermen.
+All are included in the fishery area.
+The clean and fresh water found in Långå makes the fish of good quality.
+Measured heavy metals are well below the limit values.
+The Långåjusnan is called the Långåfisket's pulse vein, Grundsjön for its inland sea, the lakes are like silver-shining mirrors in the landscape and Långå village is the pearl adventure land itself.
+More of the rivers and many lakes would welcome more fishermen than today.
+There are places where you get to be alone and not meet other fishermen.

-Most fishing spots are easily accessible.
-Others are reached after a short hike.
-There are reference signs, about 30 windbreaks, many rest areas, dry toilets, rental boats, launching ramps and places for the disabled.
+Most fishing spots are easily reachable.
+Others are reached after a shorter hike.
+There are reference signs, some 30 windshields, many resting places, dry towers, rental boats, launching ramps and places for people with disabilities.

-The fly fishing licenses also apply to fishing in all other waters except the two P&T ponds.
+The fly fishing license also applies to fishing in all other waters except the two P&T lakes.

-It can be a day when you want to do something other than fishing.
-And accompanying people want other activities.
+It can be any day when you want to do other than fishing.
+And the companion wants other activities.
 Enjoy the surroundings.
-Safari in nature, in the cultural landscape and to places worth visiting.
-Långå Skans is a fortification that came into being after the peace in Brömsebro in 1645.
-Mushrooms and berries when it is season.
+Safari in nature, in the cultural landscape and to places of interest.
+Långå Skans is a fortification that came after the peace in Brömsebro 1645.
+Mushrooms and berries when it is seasonal.
 Several golf courses.
 Several ski resorts.
-Close to Hede and Vemdalen, the Funäsdal area and Norway in the west.
-The website contains tips on places worth visiting and excursions to interesting areas.
+Close to Hede and Vemdalen, Funäsdals area and Norway to the west.
+The website contains tips on places of interest and excursions to interesting areas.

-Långå Fisheries Conservation Area's association is responsible for providing fishing waters, fisheries and biotope conservation, service, services and development.
-The association is owned by fishing rights owners in the village of Långå (Härjedalen) and covers an area of five square miles.
-Revenues are reinvested.
-The goal is to be able to be compared with the main fisheries conservation areas in Sweden in the future as well.
+The Långå Fishing Conservation Area Association is responsible for providing fishing water, fishing and biotop care, service, services and development.
+The association is owned by fishery owners in the village of Långå (Härjedalen) and covers an area of five square miles.
+Revenue is reinvested.
+The goal is to be able to be compared with the most important fishery conservation areas in Sweden in the future.

 840 93 Hede